fancl20/fancl20.github.io/blog/contents/00-posts/2023-03-16-cost-of-gpt-on-balance-sheet/2023-03-16-cost-of-gpt-on-balance-sheet.md

 |**Investments**| 0  | 10 |
 |**Assets**     | 0  | 95 |

-MS then decided invest 20 cash to OA.
+MS then decided to invest 20 cash in OA.

 |               | OA | MS |
 |---------------|---:|---:|